laravel-modules-com/docs/v11/upgrade.md

 }
 ```

-This allows all classes to be autoloaded from with a new folder called app without requiring `App` to be in the classes namespaces.
+This allows all classes to be autoloaded from a new folder called app without requiring `App` to be in the classes' namespaces.

 ### Existing modules that don't contain an App folder can continue to use their autoloading path: